Shawal Anuar

+Shawal also holds the record for scoring the fastest goal in the history of the AFC Champions League Two in 18 seconds.

 Club career

 Geylang International

-Shawal began his professional football career with Geylang International in the S.league in 2014, having previously only played with ,NFL side Keppel Monaco FC in the NFL.
-Despite being signed for the team's reserve Prime League side, Shawal managed to appear for the senior team, clocking in 69 minutes of football for the senior side.
+In 2014, Shawal signed a contract with Geylang International earning $500 a month being signed for six months to the team's reserve Prime League squad, Shawal also managed to appear for the senior team, clocking in 69 minutes of football in the 2014 S.League season.

-He was handed an extension to his contract and had a solid full debut season for the Eagles in 2015, scoring 4 goals in 22 appearances, helping his team finish 8th in the league.
+In the following year, Shawal received his first professional contract earning $1,800 which he decided to quit his odd jobs and turn his full attention to football.
+Shawal went on to have a solid full debut season for the Eagles in the 2015 S.League, scoring 4 goals in 22 appearances, helping his team finish 8th in the league.

 Shawal built on his debut season and helped his team win the 2016 Singapore League Cup Plate, Geylang's first trophy since 2009, while earning a call-up to the national team.
 His performances in 2016 prompted his head coach Hasrin Jailani to identify him as one of the players to watch for in the 2017 S.League season.

+Shawal started in the season open against Hougang United and scored his first goal of the season in the following match, helping his team to 3 points over Balestier Khalsa.
+He got his second of the season in a 2–0 win over the Garena Young Lions in Geylang's 5th game of the season.

+As the end of the 2018 Singapore Premier League season, Shawal has notched 22 goals in 77 appearances for Geylang International in his time with the club.

+Matsumoto Yamaga trials

 Shawal started the 2017 season on a good note.
-Following Geylang International and Matsumoto Yamaga signing of a MOU in November 2016, Shawal, together with fellow winger Gabriel Quak, were selected to go on a one-week trial with the J2 side.
-Both players were not offered a contract, with the Japanese side saying that the pair was good enough to play in the J3 League with potential to feature in the top-tier J.League if they fulfill their potential.
-Shawal started in the season open against Hougang United and scored his first goal of the season in the following match, helping his team to 3 points over Balestier Khalsa.
-He got his second of the season in a 2-0 win over the Garena Young Lions in Geylang's 5th game of the season.
+Following Geylang International and Matsumoto Yamaga signing of a MOU in November 2016, Shawal, together with fellow winger Gabriel Quak, were selected to go on a one-week trial with the J2 League side.
+Both players were not offered a contract, with the Japanese side saying that the pair was good enough to play in the J3 League with potential to feature in the top-tier J.League club if they fulfill their potential.

-As of the end of the 2018 Singapore Premier League season, Shawal has notched 22 goals in 77 appearances for the Eagles.

-Hougang United FC
+Hougang United

-After scoring 9 goals over 16 appearances with Geylang International in the 2019 Singapore Premier League, Shawal was snapped up by the Cheetahs for the 2020 Singapore Premier League season on a 2 year contract.
+After scoring 9 goals over 16 appearances with Geylang International in the 2019 Singapore Premier League and also being named in the 2019 Singapore Premier League Team of the Year, Shawal was snapped up by Hougang United for the 2020 Singapore Premier League season signing a two years contract.

-Shawal ended his career at Hougang with 14 goals and 10 assists, helping them win their first ever silverware in the form of the Singapore Cup, in 2022.
+Shawal ended his career at Hougang with 14 goals and 10 assists, helping them win their first ever silverware in the form of the 2022 Singapore Cup.